ruricolist/cmd/README.md

 Cmd is designed with multi-threaded programs in mind.
 It always runs programs with their working directory relative to [`*default-pathname-defaults*`][dpd].
-This is because the “current directory” of a program, on both Windows and Unix, is specific to the thread, not the process.
+This is because the OS-level working directory a program, on both Windows and Unix, is the working directory of the entire process, not the individual thread, and changing it changes it for all threads.

 You can also specify the directory for a particular command with the keyword argument `:in`: